Khamseen Contributors

 Mohamed Zakariya and the Practice of Calligraphy

-Heba Mostafa is Assistant Professor of Islamic art and architecture at the Department of History of Art at the University of Toronto.
+Heba Mostafa is Associate Professor of Islamic art and architecture in the Department of Art History at the University of Toronto, St George Campus, as well as Senior Fellow at Massey College.
 She received her doctorate from Cambridge University’s Department of Architecture in 2012.
-Her research focuses on Islam’s interface with late antiquity, Christianity and Judaism through commemorative architecture, pilgrimage, and ritual practice, with a particular focus on Jerusalem and Cairo.
+Her research focuses on the formation of Islamic architecture as well as Islam’s interface with late antiquity, Christianity, and Judaism through commemorative architecture, pilgrimage, and ritual practice, with a particular focus on Jerusalem and Cairo.
+Her current project explores nature veneration practices in medieval Cairo, with a focus on the Nilometer at al-Rawda Island, bringing into conversation the mediatory role of nature in reconciling the religious, spiritual, and scientific contexts in medieval Islam.
+She is the author of Architecture of Anxiety: Body Politics and the Formation of Islamic Architecture (Brill, 2024).

 See Heba Mostafa’s videos: